Wilson College (Pennsylvania)

 Wilson College is a private, Presbyterian-related college in Chambersburg, Pennsylvania.
-Founded in 1869 by two Presbyterian ministers, it was named for its first major donor, Sarah Wilson of nearby St. Thomas Township, Pennsylvania, who gave $30,000 toward the purchase of the land and home of Alexander McClure.
+Founded in 1869 by two Presbyterian ministers, it was named for its first major donor, Sarah Wilson.

 For 144 years, Wilson operated as a women's college.
 In 2013 the college's board of trustees voted to make the college coeducational beginning in the 2013–2014 academic year, with male residential students beginning in fall 2014.

 History

 1869–1900

-The college was founded by the Rev. Tryon Edwards and the Rev. James W. Wightman, pastors of Presbyterian churches in nearby Hagerstown, Maryland, and Greencastle, Pennsylvania.
+The college was founded as the "Wilson Female College" by Tryon Edwards and James W. Wightman, pastors of Presbyterian churches in nearby Hagerstown, Maryland, and Greencastle, Pennsylvania.
 The original charter was granted by the Pennsylvania Legislature on March 24, 1869.
-First named Wilson Female College, it took its present name in 1920.
+The college took its present name, "Wilson College", in 1920.
 Wilson was one of the first colleges in the U.S. to accept only female students.
 Its 1870 promotional materials stated that the college was a place for women "to be leaders, not followers, in society".
 Instruction began in 1870, with the first academic degree awarded in 1874.

-The college was modeled after Vassar College.
+The college was modeled after the Seven Sisters colleges.
 It was named for Sarah Wilson (1795–1871), whose donations were used to purchase the campus land.

 1900–2000

-Anna Jane McKeag was inaugurated as Wilson's first woman president in 1911, and served until 1915 when she was succeeded by Ethelbert Dudley Warfield.
+Anna Jane McKeag was inaugurated as Wilson's first woman president in 1911; she was succeeded in 1915 by Ethelbert Dudley Warfield.

 In 1967 the Wilson College sailing team won the first Intercollegiate Sailing Association national championship held in a women's event (dinghy).

-In the 1970s, two tropical storms, Agnes in 1972 and Eloise in 1975, caused flood damage to low-lying buildings on campus.

-Although it nearly closed its doors in 1979, a lawsuit organized by students, faculty, parents and an alumnae association succeeded in allowing the college to remain open, making it one of the few colleges to survive a scheduled closing.
+Although it nearly closed its doors in 1979, a lawsuit organized by students, faculty, parents and an alumnae association succeeded in allowing the college to remain open.
+It is one of the few colleges to survive a scheduled closing.
 It subsequently adopted the Phoenix as its mascot, to symbolize the college's survival.

 In 1982, Wilson began offering a continuing studies program (now known as the Adult Degree Program) to meet the needs of adults seeking post-secondary education.
-In 1996, the college was one of the first in the nation to offer an on-campus residential educational experience for single mothers with children.
+In 1996, the college was one of the first in the nation to offer on-campus residential housing for single mothers living with children.